Nyx0uf/qlImageSize/readme.md

 Since *10.8* iPhone's PNG are correctly displayed in the Finder, but before they were not, so in *10.7* this plugin also correctly display them.

-for more informations see my blog post about it : <http://www.cocoaintheshell.com/2012/02/quicklook-images-dimensions/>
+for more informations see my [blog post about it](http://www.cocoaintheshell.com/2012/02/quicklook-images-dimensions/ "Images dimensions in QuickLook").

 ### Build & Install ###

-For those who don't want to build from the sources, you can grab the plugin here : <http://repo.whine.fr/qlImageSize.qlgenerator.zip>
+For those who don't want to build from the sources, you can grab the plugin [here](http://repo.whine.fr/qlImageSize.qlgenerator.zip).

 Unzip it, and place it in */Library/QuickLook* or *~/Library/QuickLook*.